-Disclosure under the California Transparency in Supply Chains Act and UK Modern Slavery Act
+Disclosure under the California Transparency in Supply Chains Act, UK Modern Slavery Act, and Canada’s Fighting Against Forced Labour and Child Labour Act

-This Statement relates to our fiscal year ended April 2, 2022 (“fiscal 2022”), except as otherwise updated herein.
+This Statement relates to our fiscal year ended, March 30, 2024 (“fiscal 2024”), except as otherwise updated herein.
 This Statement describes the activities of Capri Holdings Limited and its consolidated subsidiaries (collectively, “Capri Holdings,” the “Company,” “we” or “our”) to address modern slavery risks in our business and supply chains.
-We have prepared a single consolidated statement for all of our brands because we generally employ the same modern slavery policies and compliance program across our entire business.
+We have prepared a single consolidated statement for all of our brands because we generally employ a single compliance program, with one set of policies, relating to modern slavery across our entire business.

-As used in this statement, “modern slavery” encompasses the risks posed by forced labor, prison labor, indentured labor, bonded labor, debt servitude, state imposed forced labor and human trafficking, where coercion, threats or deception are used to intimidate, penalize or deceive workers, thereby creating situations of involuntary labor and exploitation.
+As used in this statement, “modern slavery” refers to forced labor, prison labor, indentured labor, bonded labor, debt servitude, state imposed forced labor, human trafficking, child labor and involuntary labor.
 Involuntary labor includes the transportation, harboring, recruitment, transfer, receipt, or employment of persons by means of threat, force, coercion, abduction, fraud, or payments to any person having control over another person for the purpose of exploitation.
-Modern slavery may also be associated with the worst forms of child labor.

-We conduct business in over 100 countries and most of our consolidated subsidiaries are not subject to the California Transparency in Supply Chains Act or the UK Modern Slavery Act.
+We conduct business in over 100 countries and most of our consolidated subsidiaries are not subject to the California Transparency in Supply Chains Act, the UK Modern Slavery Act, or Canada’s Fighting Against Forced Labor and Child Labour Act.
+The specific disclosures required by the entity subject to Canada’s Fighting Against Forced Labor and Child Labour Act are located on the final page of this Statement.

 Our Company